coderefinery/git-collaborative/content/distributed.md

 ### Step E: File a pull request

-Then file a pull request from the branch on your fork towards the master branch on the repository where you forked from.
+Then file a pull request from the branch on your fork towards the master branch on the central repository.

 Here is a pictorial representation for parts D and E: